dfinity/hardware-wallet-cli/README.md

 ## Important Note

+> [!WARNING]
-The CLI does NOT support tokens with different than eight decimals at the moment.
+> The CLI does NOT support tokens with different than eight decimals at the moment.

-**Do NOT USE the cli to transfer ckETH tokens.**
+**Do NOT USE the cli to transfer ckETH or ckERC20 tokens.**

 ## Quick Start